vladmirzoev/school_app_topicus/README.md

 # StudiePortal - school administration
 ## Topicus Group 6
+### About

+***StudiePortal*** **is a platform that delivers the paperless school enrollment process and transparent communication between schools and parents.**
+The web application features children registrations, messages between schools and guardians and school administration

+# Usage

 To start with, the project has **3 types of users**:
 - G (Guardian/parent)